section-engineering-education/engineering-education/content/articles/laravel-sanctum-api-auth/index.md

 ### Introduction

-In this tutorial, we'll look at the Laravel sanctum package, discuss how we can use it to authenticate Single Page Applications (SPA), or even token-based APIs.
+In this tutorial, we'll look at the Laravel sanctum package, discuss how we can use it to authenticate Single Page Applications (SPA) or even token-based APIs.
 We'll create a simple Laravel project, issue users with API tokens, and authenticate SPA using the Laravel inbuilt session.

-We'll also have a look at its advantages over Laravel passport, discuss the reasons why you would choose it (sanctum) over Passport.
+We'll also look at its advantages over Laravel passport and discuss why you would choose it (sanctum) over Passport.

 ### Table of contents